nasa/cumulus/docs/upgrade-notes/rds-phase-3-data-migration-guidance.md

 1. Before updating to Cumulus version 16.x and beyond, take a snapshot of your DynamoDB instance.
 The v16 update removes the DynamoDB tables.
 This snapshot would be for use in unexpected data recovery scenarios only.

-2. Cumulus recommends that you regularly backup your Cumulus RDS database.
-The frequency will depend on each DAAC’s comfort level, datastore size, and time available but we recommend regular backups. https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html
+2. Cumulus recommends that you establish and follow a database backup/disaster recovery protocol for your RDS database, which should include periodic backups.
+The frequency will depend on each DAAC’s database architecture, comfort level, datastore size, and time available. https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html

 3. Invest future development effort in data validation/integrity tools and procedures.
 Each DAAC has different requirements here.
 Each DAAC should maintain procedures for validating their Cumulus datastore against their holdings.